 a contract of employment shall terminate on the last day of the period agreed in the contract or on the completion of the piece of work specified therein.

-49. Notice of termination of contract

-(1) A contract of employment for an unspecified period of time shall terminate on the expiry of notice given by either party to the other of his intention to terminate the contract.

-(2) Notice may be verbal or written, and, subject to subsection (3), may be given at any time.

-(3) The length of notice to be given under subsection (1) –

-(a) where the employee has been in continuous employment with the same employer for not less than 3 years, shall be not less than 3 months;

-(b) in every other case –

-(i) where the employee is remunerated at intervals of not less than 14 days, shall be not less than 14 days before the end of the month in which the notice is given;

-(ii) where the employee is remunerated at intervals of less than 14 days, shall be at least equal to the interval.

-(4) Notice of termination need not be given if the employer pays the employee the full remuneration for the appropriate period of notice specified in subsection (3).

-(5) If an employee fails to give to the employer appropriate notice under this section, the employer may deduct from the employee’s entitlements the sum required for the period of notice.

-Amended by Act 31 of 2008.

 49. Termination by the employer only for valid reason

 (1) A contract of employment of indefinite duration or a contract for a fixed period where that fixed period has not yet expired, or a contract for a fixed task where that fixed task has not yet expired shall not be terminated by the employer unless there is a valid reason for such termination.
 A reason will only be valid if it: